reza72rg/TodoApp/README.md

 5. Open the program in your web browser at `http://127.0.0.1:8000`.

+6. Build the Docker image by running the following command in the base directory:

+        docker build -t todoapp .

+7. Once the image is built, you need to run the container.
+Use the following command:

+        docker-compose up --build.

 ## API Documentation

 The API documentation can be found at `http://127.0.0.1:8000/api/v1/` and `http://127.0.0.1:8000/accounts/api/v1/`, providing details on how to interact with the REST API endpoints.